Review of Life Cycle

 Next show the children the pasta that will represent each stage of the life cycle.
 Ask them to explain why they think each type of pasta was chosen.
 (Egg: rice kernel, larva or caterpillar: penne pasta, chrysalis: shell pasta, and the adult butterfly: bow tie pasta).

-Use the rubric (Attachment Two) to evaluate the assessment of the students’ sequencing of the stages of the Life Cycle of the Monarch Butterfly.
-Ask older learners (2nd grade) to write a paragraph about the life cycle of the butterfly
+Use the rubric (Handout Two) to evaluate the assessment of the students’ sequencing of the stages of the Life Cycle of the Monarch Butterfly.
+Ask older learners (2nd grade) to write a paragraph about the life cycle of the butterfly.

 Strand PHIL.I Definitions of Philanthropy